 - 16. This Handbook takes a two-level approach: - (a) Level one ("Commission Rules") sets out how the Commission requires the firm to meet the requirements of Schedule 3.
 Compliance with the Commission Rules will be taken into account by the courts when considering compliance with Schedule 3 (which is legally enforceable and a contravention of which can result in prosecution); and - (b) Level two ("guidance") presents ways of complying with Schedule 3 and the Commission Rules.
 The firm may adopt other appropriate and effective measures to those set out in guidance, including policies, procedures and controls established by the group Head Office of the firm, so long as it can demonstrate that such measures also achieve compliance with Schedule 3 and the Commission Rules. - 17.
 When the requirements of Schedule 3 are explained or paraphrased in this Handbook, the term 'shall' is used and the text is presented in blue shaded boxes for ease of reference.
 Reference is also made to the relevant paragraph(s) of Schedule 3. - 18.
-Where the Commission Rules are set out, the term 'must' is used and the text is presented in red shaded boxes to denote that these are rules. - 19.
-In both cases the terms 'shall' and 'must' indicate that these provisions are mandatory and subject to the possibility of prosecution (in the case of a contravention of Schedule 3) as well as regulatory sanction and any other applicable sanctions. - 20.
-In respect of guidance, this Handbook uses the terms 'should' or 'may' to indicate ways in which the requirements of Schedule 3 and the Commission Rules can be satisfied, but allowing for alternative means of meeting the requirements as deemed appropriate by the firm. - 21.
-The Commission will from time to time update this Handbook to reflect new legislation, developments in the financial services and PB sectors, changes to international standards, good practice and amendments to Schedule 3 or the Relevant Enactments. - 22.
+When the requirements of the Transfer of Funds Ordinance and the EU Regulation are explained or paraphrased in Chapter 14 of this Handbook, the term 'shall' is used and the text is presented in clear boxes for ease of reference.
+Reference is also made to the relevant paragraph(s) of the Ordinance. - 18.19.
+Where the Commission Rules are set out, the term 'must' is used and the text is presented in red shaded boxes to denote that these are rules. - 19.20.
+In bothall cases the terms 'shall' and 'must' indicate that these provisions are mandatory and subject to the possibility of prosecution (in the case of a contravention of Schedule 3 or the Transfer of Funds Ordinance) as well as regulatory sanction and any other applicable sanctions. - 20.21.
+In respect of guidance, this Handbook uses the terms 'should' or 'may' to indicate ways in which the requirements of Schedule 3, the Transfer of Funds Ordinance and the Commission Rules can be satisfied, but allowing for alternative means of meeting the requirements as deemed appropriate by the firm.

+- 21.22.
+The Commission will from time to time update this Handbook to reflect new legislation, developments in the financial services and PB sectors, changes to international standards, good practice and amendments to Schedule 3 or the Relevant Enactments. - 22.23.
 This Handbook is not intended to provide an exhaustive list of appropriate and effective policies, procedures and controls to counter ML and FT.
 The structure of this Handbook is such that it permits the firm to adopt a risk-based approach appropriate to its particular circumstances.
 The firm should give consideration to additional measures which may be necessary to prevent any exploitation of it and of its products, services and/or delivery channels by persons seeking to carry out ML and/or FT.